raspberrypilearning/i-made-you-a-book/en/step_3.md

 title: My sound does not play
 ---

 Have you added a block to `play sound`{:class="block3sound"} when the sprite is clicked?
 If you have copied code from another sprite, you will need to add the sound to this sprite in the **Sounds** tab.
-Check the volume on your computer, and make sure that you have not lowered the volume with code — try `set volume to`{:class="block3sound"} `100`.
+Check the volume on your computer or tablet, and make sure that you have not lowered the volume with code — try `set volume to`{:class="block3sound"} `100`.

 --- /collapse ---